 Providing Medical Care for the ‘Least of These’

-For World Health Day one year, Sisters Jadzia, Baara and Valeska and other GFA workers organized a free medical camp for those unable to afford proper medical care.
+For World Health Day one year, Sisters Jadzia, Baara and Valeska and other Gospel for Asia (GFA) workers organized a free medical camp for those unable to afford proper medical care.
 The particular area where the camp was held had once been named one of the most undeveloped districts in the region, heightening the need for free medical care.

-Following a word of prayer from GFA pastor Salus, medical examinations and treatments provided by four highly recognized doctors in the area began.
+Following a word of prayer from Gospel for Asia (GFA) pastor Salus, medical examinations and treatments provided by four highly recognized doctors in the area began.
 More than 150 people gathered for the medical camp, many traveling a great distance to receive much-needed medical care, free of charge.
 The doctors performed thorough examinations, checking vital signs and offering recommendations for further treatment if needed.
 Many of the attendees received free medication for their illnesses.

 Grateful Hearts, Tended Bodies